 The payroll tax annual threshold is $600,000 rising to $1.5 million from 1 January 2019.

-The threshold amount is deducted from annual Australian wages to determine the actual payroll tax liability for the year.
-This calculated liability is then compared to the total of monthly returns, resulting in either a balance to pay, or a refund due.
+The calculated annual liability is compared to the total of monthly returns, resulting in either a balance to pay, or a refund due.

 For monthly returns and the necessary monthly tax calculations, the annual deduction is converted to a monthly deduction of $50,000 and registration is required for the month that that occurs.